- American Physical Society Sites

 c.
 Forum Councilor.
 The term of office of a Forum Councilor shall begin at the beginning of the calendar year following his or her election.
 The Forum Councilor shall serve for a term of four years and may not serve more than two consecutive terms.

 d.
 Members-At-Large.
-Each Member-At-Large shall be elected by the membership for a term of three years and may not serve more than two consecutive terms.
+Each General and APS/AAPT Member-At-Large shall be elected by the membership for a term of three years and may not serve more than two consecutive terms.
 The tenure of a Member-At-Large of the Executive Committee shall terminate in the event of his/her assumption of a post as an Officer of the Forum, either through election or appointment, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
+The Graduate Student Member-at-Large shall be elected by the membership for a term of two years and may not serve a second term.

 If a vacancy occurs in the office of Chair-Elect, the Vice-Chair shall become Chair-Elect and shall advance to Chair in the following year.
 In this case, and also if the office of Vice-Chair becomes vacant for other reasons, the office of Vice-Chair shall remain vacant for the remainder of the term.
 If the Vice-Chair position is vacant before or during the service of the Nominating Committee, the Chair shall appoint a member of the Executive Committee to be Chair of the Nominating Committee.
 The offices of both Chair-Elect and Vice-Chair will be filled at the next scheduled election.